Welcome to the Seckel Syndrome Community

 This guide provides introductory information about Seckel syndrome for educational purposes only.
 Always consult with a pediatric geneticist and your child's multidisciplinary care team for personalized medical advice and treatment planning.

-Get notified when new research about Seckel syndrome is published.
+Get notified when new evidence is published on Seckel syndrome.